1995 American League Division Series: Game 4

 Scott Kamieniecki faced Chris Bosio in Game 4.
 The Yankees came out swinging in the first, loading the bases with no outs on a double, single and walk before Ruben Sierra's sacrifice fly and a two-run single by Don Mattingly put them up 3–0.
 In the third, the Yanks got two more on Paul O'Neill's two-run home run after a walk.
 Bosio was finished, pitching only two-plus innings.
 The Yankees were poised to take the series, but the Mariners rallied again.
 In the bottom of the third, Edgar Martínez's three-run home run after back-to-back leadoff singles energized the crowd and cut the Yankees' lead to 5–3.
 Later in the inning, after a single, walk, and sacrifice bunt, Luis Sojo's sacrifice fly made it a one-run game.
 In the fifth, Mattingly's error on Dan Wilson's groundball with two on allowed the Mariners to tie the game and complete a five-run comeback.
 Then in the sixth, with Sterling Hitchcock pitching, Ken Griffey Jr.'s home run gave the Mariners a 6–5 edge.
 In the eighth, Norm Charlton's wild pitch with runners on first and third allowed the Yankees to tie the game at six, the run charged to Tim Belcher.
 John Wetteland was called on to keep the game tied for the Yankees, but he loaded the bases with nobody out on a walk, single and hit-by-pitch for Edgar Martínez, who hit a grand slam, giving him seven RBIs in the game and the Mariners a 10–6 lead.
-Then Jay Buhner's home run off of Steve Howe put the Mariners on top 11–6.
-In the ninth, Mattingly singled to lead off the ninth off of Charlton, who was relieved by Bobby Ayala.
+Then Jay Buhner's home run off Steve Howe put the Mariners on top 11–6.
+In the ninth, Mattingly singled to lead off the ninth off Charlton, who was relieved by Bobby Ayala.
 Mattingly moved on a groundout and scored on Mike Stanley's single.
-After a single and walk loaded the bases, Wade Boggs's groundout off of Bill Risley made it 11–8 Mariners and brought up Bernie Williams as the tying run, but Williams would fly out to center to set up Game 5.
+After a single and walk loaded the bases, Wade Boggs's groundout off Bill Risley made it 11–8 Mariners and brought up Bernie Williams as the tying run, but Risley got Williams to fly out to center to earn the save and set up Game 5.